 Wisconsin statutes set the interest rate at a percentage of the market rate, other than for septage receiving facilities that receive 0% interest rate loans or pilot projects that may receive loans between 0% and the normal subsidized rate, or for projects or portions of projects that are ineligible for interest rate subsidy and thus receive market rate funding.
-At the time of writing, the market rate in effect for loans amortized over twenty years is 4.30% and 4.50% for loans with a term greater than 20 years.
-For loans issued on a taxable basis, at the time of writing, the market rate would be 4.83% (tax-exempt rate of 4.30% divided by calendar year 2023's average taxable/tax-exempt ratio of 89%) for a 20-year amortization, and 5.06% (tax-exempt rate of 4.50% divided by 89%) for loans amortized over a period greater than 20 years and up to 30 years.
+For tax-exempt loans amortized over 20 years the market rate in effect is 4.000% and 4.200% for loans with a term greater than 20 years.
+For loans issued on a taxable basis, the market rate in effect is 4.762% (tax-exempt rate of 4.000% divided by calendar year 2024's average taxable/tax-exempt ratio of 84%) for a 20-year amortization, and 5.000% (tax-exempt rate of 4.200% divided by 84%) for loans amortized over a period greater than 20 years and up to 30 years.